bitkom-ev/mapplic-maps/readme.md

 Description
 ------------
-Mapplic Maps integrates the third party Javascript library mapplic from https://www.mapplic.com/ to drupal 8.
+Mapplic Maps integrates the third party Javascript library mapplic from https://www.mapplic.com/ and is from now ready for drupal 9.
 This third party library mapplic is not free.
 You must purchase it: https://www.mapplic.com/pricing/ [ in 2019 24 $ ]
 --
 This Module is a fork of: https://www.drupal.org/project/mapplic_maps (which did not work for me)